williams-jacquelinec/project7/README.md

 Here you will train train an 64x16x64 autoencoder.
 All of the following work should be done in a jupyter notebook.

 TODO:
-* Generate an instance of your NN class for the 64x16x64 autoencoder
+* Generate an instance of your NeuralNetwork class for the 64x16x64 autoencoder
 * Read in toy dataset 'digits' from sklearn using digits = sklearn.deatasets.load_digits()
 * Split the digits dataset into a train and a validation set
 * Train your autoencoder on the train split of your digits dataset